johnandersen777/johnandersen777.github.io/content/gospel_checksums.md

   - ⏳ https://essenenazarene.com/page/2/
   - ⏳ https://en.wikipedia.org/wiki/Philo
     - Is this why the library was burned?
+    - > Philo's deployment of allegory to harmonize Jewish scripture, mainly the Torah, with Greek philosophy was the first documented of its kind, and thereby often misunderstood.
+Many critics of Philo assumed his allegorical perspective would lend credibility to the notion of legend over historicity.[4]
+Philo often advocated a literal understanding of the Torah and the historicity of such described events, while at other times favoring allegorical readings.[5]
+      - Whaaaat, my man Philo right here whooooop whooooop
   - ⏳ [Chuck Missler - How We Got Our Bible](https://www.youtube.com/watch?v=5ZsZLDWWZMs)
     - ✅ Transcribe
     - ⏳ Notes